TL;DR

 Is Your Employer's 'Death in Service' Benefit Enough?

 Many larger supermarket chains offer a 'Death in Service' benefit, which is a fantastic workplace perk.
-It typically pays out a tax-free lump sum, often between two and four times your annual salary, if you die while employed by the company.
+It typically may pay out a potentially tax-efficient lump sum, often between two and four times your annual salary, if you die while employed by the company.

 However, relying solely on this benefit can be a significant gamble.